-But since I have using digital devices in my classroom for the last four years, I have quickly found out that by applying simple routines and FREE resources that are already available, it’s completely DOABLE even in the primary grades!!!
+Luckily, I have been using digital devices in my classroom for the last four years and have quickly found out that by applying simple routines and FREE resources that are already available, distance learning was and is completely DOABLE even in the primary grades!!!

 Here are some Distance Learning Tips and Resources for all of my K-2nd Grade Teachers out there!